DanielaIvanova/sophia-contracts/DateTime/README.md

 # Date and Time Sophia smart contract

 ## Sophia Date and Time smart contract overview
 Sophia contract which implements utilities that eases the work with date-time related job.
-There are functionality for getting year, month, day, hour, minute, second and weekday from timestamp and vice versa.
+There is a functionality for getting year, month, day, hour, minute, second and weekday from timestamp and vice versa.
 The contract is made using [forgAE project](https://github.com/aeternity/aepp-forgae-js) with tests included.

 ## Prerequisites